angeles-renjo/gasph-v2/SYSTEM_NOTES.md

   - Fetches _all_ active community reports (`active_price_reports`) for the station.
   - **Processes** community reports to find the single "best" report per fuel type (highest confirmations, then latest date).
 Stores this in `bestCommunityPrices`.
   - Fetches relevant DOE benchmarks from `doe_price_view`.
-  - Used by the main station detail screen.
+  - Used by the main station detail screen (`app/station/[id].tsx`).
 - **`useStationFuelTypePrices` (`hooks/queries/stations/useStationFuelTypePrices.ts`)**:
   - Fetches _all_ active community reports (`active_price_reports`) for a _specific_ station AND _specific_ fuel type.
   - Orders results by confirmations, then date.
-  - Used by the new community prices list screen.
+  - Used by the community prices list screen (`app/station/community-prices.tsx`).
+- **`useBestPrices` (`hooks/queries/prices/useBestPrices.ts`)**:
+  - Fetches best community-reported prices near the user's location.
+  - Filters by distance and optionally by a specific `fuelType`.
+  - **Logic:**
+    - If a specific `fuelType` is selected, returns all reports for that type within the distance, sorted by price.
+    - If "All Types" is selected, finds the single lowest price report for _each distinct fuel type_ within the distance (potentially from different stations or the same station multiple times) and returns that list, sorted by price.
+  - Includes `confirmations_count` in the returned data.
+  - Used by the main best prices screen (`app/(tabs)/index.tsx`).
 - **`queryKeys` (`hooks/queries/utils/queryKeys.ts`)**: Defines structures for TanStack Query keys to manage caching and invalidation.

 ### Key Screens: